Antima1111/CodTech_Task_4/README.md

 email_spam.csv - Sample dataset containing 10 emails and their labels (spam or ham).

-output.png - Screenshot showing model prediction output from the notebook.
+output.jpg and output2.jpg - Screenshot showing model prediction output from the notebook.

 ---